dyuwan/BARDOS-Chatbot/README.md

 # BARDOS-Chatbot
-A mental health companion, to help you brighten your day and provide basic counselling and support at no cost and maximum conveneince.
+<p>A mental health companion, to help you brighten your day and provide basic counselling and support at no cost and maximum conveneince.</p>
 **Developer Information**
 <p>Developed by
   <li>Bhavya Sheth</li>